 However, the MCA recognises that the window of opportunity to substitute OTT-based voice calling with other traditional voice calling methods is not without limitations and outright substitutability is therefore not as straightforward to argue.
-In fact, the MCA's Consumer Perception Survey carried out last year finds that only 18% of respondents 'often' make use of OTT-based voice calling applications.
-This is because OTT-based applications can only be accessed if the end-user has access to broadband or Wi-Fi.
-Also, access to mobile and fixed broadband, and sometimes even access to Wi-Fi, entails a cost which would unlikely be carried for the sole purpose of using OTT-based voice call services but rather to get fixed or mobile data.
+In fact, the MCA's Consumer Perception Survey carried out last year finds that only 17% of end-users with a mobile subscription 'often' make use of OTT-based voice calling applications.
+The rate rises to 58% in the case of fixed broadband users.
+However, it would be unwise to fully attribute the decline in fixed calling patterns to OTT-based voice calling and in the process ignore the changing preferences and requirements of end end-users with respect to voice communication.
+For example, mobile voice traffic volumes have been going up year-on-year despite the rise usage of OTT-based voice calling activity.
+Also, it is noted that OTT-based applications can only be accessed if the end-user has access to broadband or Wi-Fi.
+Also, access to mobile and fixed broadband, and sometimes even access to Wi-Fi, entails a cost which would unlikely be carried for the sole purpose of using OTT-based voice call services but rather to get fixed or mobile data for the purposes of accessing a wide array of online services.

-The MCA therefore considers that usage of OTT-based voice calling services does not pose a sufficiently strong constraint on the setting of fixed termination charges.
+The MCA therefore considers that usage of OTT-based voice calling services does not pose a sufficiently strong constraint on the setting of fixed termination charges at this juncture.